vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *viṣuvam*

 “What assumes the form of the self” is the divine Consciousness.
 This Consciousness, assuming the form of the consciousness of the adept, is to be imagined as dissolved in the phonic vibration, the *nāda* , which rises from the *mūlādhāra* up to the *brahmarandhra* , a movement during which it is associated with the three parts of the *śrīvidyā* , fi rst taken separately, then taken together, and, in this case, considered as rising from the *anāhata* , the *cakra* of the heart, to the highest *cakra* .
-This is done, says the Dī , “enunciating up to the heart the *nāda* present on the apex of the *vāgbhava* \(the third *kū ṭ a* \) which is in the *mūlādhāra* , and dissolving there.
+This is done, says the Dī , “enunciating up to the heart the *nāda* present on the apex of the *vāgbhava* \(the third *kūṭa* \) which is in the *mūlādhāra* , and dissolving there.
 The spiritual experience the adept has by one-pointed attention \( *anusaṁdhāna* \) is that the real nature of his self is divine; such is the *mantraviṣuva* .”

 What is called *nā ḍīviṣuva* is produced by the phoneme when the twelve *granthis* are pierced inside the *nā ḍī* in conjunction with the *nāda* , O Dear One\! //183b–184a//